 We understand that our clients may not know every possible use they might have for their logo in the future.
 That’s why we provide them with their logo design, once approved, in multiple file formats.

 Every clients gets their design in a variety of standard formats, which we have listed on our website.
 In addition to the formats listed, you can get your logo design in additional formats on request.

 We want you to be able to use your logo wherever you need to use it.
 If you have questions about file formats, all you need to do is ask us and we’ll be happy to help.

-Different situations require different file formats.
+So, different situations require different file formats.
 While on the whole, vector files are more reliable and have higher quality than raster files, certain raster formats – such as those listed here – have their uses.

 The primary difference – and the key thing to remember – is that you should always choose a vector file for printing.
-Because of their high quality and consistency, using a vector file will ensure that every time you print your logo, whether it’s a tiny version of a business card or on a wrap large enough to cover a moving van, will be crisp, clear, and professional looking.
+Because of their high quality and consistency, using a vector file will ensure that every time you print your logo.
+Whether it’s a tiny version of a business card or on a wrap large enough to cover a moving van, will be crisp, clear, and professional looking.